aliuq/degit-webext/README.md

 ```

 For firefox: ensure `firefox` is installed, and added to the environment variable `PATH`. if not, you have to point to the firefox executable file.
-another thing is that firefox has a `firefoxProfile` field in `package.json`, you can delete this line or provide a [profile name](about:profiles) to start firefox with a profile.
+another thing is that firefox has a `firefoxProfile` field in `package.json`, you can delete this line or provide a [profile name](about:profiles) to start firefox with a profile. type `about:profiles` in the firefox address bar, you can find your all profiles.
 then run the following command:

 ```bash